 Three-Tree Skillet Cake

 Three-tree skillet cake based on the biscuit recipe.
 This time oak was cast in the role of The Third Tree.
 Acorn flour gives a darker, coffee-like flavor, and honey replaces maple, for a loftier crumb and texture.
 Also makes great muffins.
+You can do this recipe with chestnut flour only and it’s still great.

 by Dana Maple Feeney & Noah Simon